Monday, October 7, 2024

 A product of Flint, Michigan, he found camaraderie in the sport during his junior year at Flint Ainsworth High School.
 Encouraged by his brother, Bauman ventured into cross country, laying the foundation for a lifelong passion.
 Little did he know that this initial step would propel him into a realm of endurance and resilience that few dare to tread, and more importantly in his eyes, that he would enable healthy miles for so many others in his lifetime.

 His affinity for long-distance running became evident early on, overshadowing his prowess in shorter track events.
-While his track times may not have dazzled, his marathon feats spoke volumes, and his ability to enjoy high mileage through cold Michigan winters also impressive; racking up roughly 120,000 miles with over 1,500 of those in Boston alone.
+While his track times may not have dazzled, his marathon feats spoke volumes, and his ability to enjoy high mileage through cold Michigan winters also impressive; racking up roughly 120,000 miles with nearly 1,500 of those in Boston alone.
 Bauman's love affair with the Boston Marathon commenced in 1970, back when an earnest coach's letter was sufficient for entry, and a few years before the founding of his running shop in 1974 (which remains the longest continuously operating running specialty store in the US).
 Through highs and lows, injuries and setbacks, he remained steadfast in his commitment to cross the finish line at Boston year after year, embodying the spirit of perseverance synonymous with the event that spells “heartbreak” for many due to its mischievous hills throughout and especially near the end.

 But Bauman's contributions extend far beyond his personal achievements.
 In the heart of Flint, he cultivated a community of runners, founding the Riverbend Striders and organizing races that benefited thousands over the years.
 As the proprietor of Bauman's Running & Walking Shop, he served as more than just a seller of shoes; he became a beacon of support and encouragement for aspiring runners, offering guidance and camaraderie to all who crossed his path.
 I personally benefited from this growing up.
 My mother was a single parent, a high school teacher and track/cross country coach by trade.
 Every time any athlete needed shoes, including myself, Mark could work wonders to find exactly what they needed regardless of their budget.
 My mom thought the world of him, and later I would travel hours just to make it to Bauman’s for my first pair of marathon trainers toeing the line at the Detroit Marathon, where I would earn my own hard-fought “BQ”, or Boston Qualifying time.